"I say yes to participating because I wanted to see an improvement in my quality of life and help other guys with prostate enlargement.”

 Treatment for BPH ranges from lifestyle changes to medication and surgery.
 There are many surgical approaches—the most common of which is the transurethral resection of the prostate (TURP) procedure.
 All involve removing prostate tissue that is blocking the flow of urine.

 LeBlanc was among three men who participated in the Vancouver arm of a clinical trial and received the Aquablation therapy.
+The study was facilitated at the VCHRI Clinical Research Unit.
 A small telescope was inserted through their urethras and high-pressure water jets were used to remove enlarged prostate tissue while sparing nearby structures, such as the neck of the bladder and urinary sphincter.

 “Now I don’t have to get up in the night at all to go to the bathroom.
 I can quickly empty my bladder and know that my bladder is completely empty.”